circleci/circleci-docs/jekyll/_archive/docker.md

 ```
 {% endraw %}

-Note that these commands are run inside the container's root directory, so you may have to `cd` into your docker working directory first.
+Note that these commands are run inside the container's root directory, so you may have to `cd` into your Docker working directory first.

 ## Caching Docker layers